 Low Capital Efficiency

-Traditional AMM designs require vast amounts of liquidity to achieve the same level of price impact as order book-based exchanges.
-This inefficiency arises because a significant portion of AMM liquidity only becomes available when the pricing curve turns exponential.
+Traditional AMM designs demand massive amounts of liquidity to match the price impact you’d get from an order book exchange.
+That inefficiency exists because a large portion of AMM liquidity only activates when the pricing curve turns exponential, which is a zone most rational traders won’t touch.

 How AMM Models Are Being Improved